MountebankSwift/MountebankSwift/README.md

     private var mounteBank = Mountebank(host: .localhost)

     override func setUp() async throws {
-        // Test if mountebank is running if it failing please start mountebank with `mb start`. try await mounteBank.testConnection()
+        // Test if Mountebank is running if it failing please start Mountebank with `mb start`. try await mounteBank.testConnection()
     }

     override func tearDown() async throws {
-        // Remove all imposters to have a clean mounteBank instance for the next tests. try await mounteBank.deleteAllImposters()
+        // Remove all imposters to have a clean Mountebank instance for the next tests. try await mounteBank.deleteAllImposters()
     }